Nick-Lemy/smart-school-blog_backend/README.md

 **Conditions:**

 - Post must exist (404 if not found)
-- User must be the post author (403 if not owner)
+- User must be the post author OR have admin privileges (`isVerified: true`)

 ### POST `/posts/like/:id`